Tripplenut/Takuzu/README.md

 ## Contact

-If you have any questions, suggestions, or just want to chat about Takuzu or anything else, feel free to reach out to us at afabius05@gmail.com.
+If you have any questions, suggestions, or just want to chat about Takuzu or anything else, feel free to reach out to us at afabius05@gmail.com or srivaths.ravva@gmail.com.

 Happy puzzling! 🧩🎮